-• Instructor or Administrator Intervention

-May include, but is not limited to, warning conference with student, parent conference, referral to counselor, behavioral contract, restriction of privileges, requirement of corrective action by student, changing student's seat or class assignment, involvement of local authorities or agencies, or other appropriate action as required or indicated by the circumstances.
+• Instructor or Administrator Intervention May include, but is not limited to: warning conference with student, parent conference, referral to counselor, behavioral contract, restriction of privileges, requirement of corrective action by student, changing student's seat or class assignment, involvement of local authorities or agencies, or other appropriate action as required or indicated by the circumstances.

-• Detention or In-School Intervention

-Detention is a correctional measure used when it is deemed appropriate.
+• Detention or In-School Intervention Detention is a correctional measure used when it is deemed appropriate.
 Students are to report to the appropriate teacher/principal at the specified time with class work to be studied.
 Detention may be assigned on a week-day or on a Saturday, as deemed appropriate.

-• Alternative In-School Placement

-Alternative in-school placement is an optional correctional measure that may be used by the school when deemed appropriate.
+• Alternative In-School Placement Alternative in-school placement is an optional correctional measure that may be used by the school when deemed appropriate.
 It involves assignment to a school site, designated by the school, for a prescribed course of education as determined by school representatives.
+Any such placement will be made in accordance with applicable special education procedural safeguards.